dotnet/AspNetCore.Docs/aspnetcore/blazor/hosting-models.md

 The Blazor WebAssembly hosting model offers several benefits:

-* There's no .NET server-side dependency.
-The app is fully functioning after it's downloaded to the client.
+* There's no .NET server-side dependency after the app is downloaded from the server, so the app remains functional if the client goes offline.
 * Client resources and capabilities are fully leveraged.
 * Work is offloaded from the server to the client.
 * An ASP.NET Core web server isn't required to host the app.
 Serverless deployment scenarios are possible, such as serving the app from a Content Delivery Network (CDN).